-The service categories are quite extensive; there are at least 85 categories at this time in the ‘explore other services’ section of the experience, and more appear as prompts when inputting a search.
+The Facebook services categories are quite extensive.
+At least 85 categories exist at this time in the ‘explore other services’ section of the experience.
+More appear as prompts when inputting a search.

-The results list does not appear to overly favor the rankings and, in fact, the ordering and display of these businesses is not yet clear.
-Given the amount of information Facebook has on its users, it is more likely a relevance algorithm based on user behavior or ‘friend’ reviews.
+The results list does not appear to overly favor the rankings.
+In fact, the ordering and display of these businesses is not yet clear.
+Given the amount of information Facebook has on its users, it is more likely a relevance algorithm.
+They could base this on user behavior or ‘friend’ reviews.

 Search Engine Land reported different results when logged in or logged out while searching.
 Listed results include a map, adjacent areas with relevant results and similar categories, and business information includes contact information, hours, review snippets and a link to the location’s Facebook page.

-Facebook has plenty of room for improvement of this type of content, especially around the challenges of maintaining these listings for franchise and multi-location businesses.
-The social giant has really improved not only its offerings to SMBs, but also its perception among the SMB community; in fact, according to Alignable’s Q3 2015 small business NPS report published October 20, Facebook is still ranked well above Yelp in terms of SMB satisfaction (in the top 10; while Yelp is at the bottom of the list and down 66 points).
+Facebook has plenty of room for improvement of this type of content.
+This is especially true around the challenges of maintaining these listings for franchise and multi-location businesses.
+The social giant has really improved not only its offerings to SMBs, but also its perception among the SMB community.
+In fact, according to Alignable’s Q3 2015 small business NPS report published October 20, Facebook is still ranked well above Yelp in terms of SMB satisfaction (in the top 10; while Yelp is at the bottom of the list and down 66 points).